mantidproject/mantid/docs/source/concepts/calibration/PowderDiffractionCalibration.rst

                         "PeakWidthPercent": 0.001}
     }

 Parameters in the input json file should be self-explaining.
-Here only the 'Calibrant' and 'Groups' entries are mandatory.
-For 'CrossCorrelate' entries, one can refer to the parameters for
+Here only the ``Calibrant`` and ``Groups`` entries are mandatory.
+For ``CrossCorrelate`` entries, one can refer to the parameters for
 :ref:`CrossCorrelate <algm-CrossCorrelate>` and :ref:`GetDetectorOffsets <algm-GetDetectorOffsets>`.
-For 'PDCalibration' entries, one can refer to the parameters for :ref:`PDCalibration <algm-PDCalibration>`.
+For ``PDCalibration`` entries, one can refer to the parameters for :ref:`PDCalibration <algm-PDCalibration>`.
 In the group calibration workflow, one of the crucial steps is to cross correlate spectra in a single group.
-A cycling cross correlation scheme is introduced at this point to continue cross correlate spectra until the median value of the offset of all spectra in a single group is below the preset threshold (specified by the 'OffsetThreshol' parameter).
-If the 'OffsetThreshold' is set to 1.0 or larger, that means no cycling of cross correlation will be conducted.
-The 'SkipCrossCorrelation' parameter is to control the skipping of cross correlation for specified groups of spectra.
-For 'Xmin', 'Xmax', 'MaxDSpaceShift' and 'OffsetThreshold' parameters, they can be either provided with a single number or a list.
+A cycling cross correlation scheme is introduced at this point to continue cross correlate spectra until the median value of the offset of all spectra in a single group is below the preset threshold (specified by the ``OffsetThreshol`` parameter).
+If the ``OffsetThreshold`` is set to 1.0 or larger, that means no cycling of cross correlation will be conducted.
+The ``SkipCrossCorrelation`` parameter is to control the skipping of cross correlation for specified groups of spectra.
+For ``Xmin``, ``Xmax``, ``MaxDSpaceShift`` and ``OffsetThreshold`` parameters, they can be either provided with a single number or a list.
 When a single number is given, the value will apply to all groups, whereas if a list is given, each entry in the list will apply to each single group respectively.

 After the group calibration is complete, one can then inspect the quality of calibration by generating various diagnostics plots as documented in :ref:`Calibration Diagnostics`.